thecmart/manuals/Tutorials/Manual 3 Integrating ChatSDK into the new project.md

 ### Manual 3: Adding Chat SDK to your project

 ###### This is the third instruction manual in our series.
 It assumes that you have followed our [Manual 1](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%201%20Creating%20a%20new%20app%20with%20an%20empty%20activity%20and%20AppObj.md) and [Manual 2](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%202%20Linking%20an%20app%20to%20firebase.md), and have create a functioning app, or have a functioning app in any case.
+The corresponding video tutorial to this manual is here: [Tutorial 3 Part 1](https://www.youtube.com/watch?v=UWP7l_rAPgw) [Tutorial 3 Part 2](https://www.youtube.com/watch?v=TldTOCoWLko)

 1. Open Android Studio and open your project.

-2. Find the section of `repositories` in `allprojects`, and add the following code inside of it:
+2. Find the section of `repositories` in `allprojects`, and add the following code inside of it. this will import the required Chat SDK components.

    ```
     maven { url "http://dl.bintray.com/chat-sdk/chat-sdk-android" }